 As a student at UON you have access to our in-house recruitment agency Unitemps, providing you with flexible working hours to fit around your studies, offering you a wide range of part-time and full-time opportunities both on campus and with local businesses.

 Want to find out more once you’ve applied to us?

-You’ll be invited to attend one of our Applicant Visit Days after you have made an application to us.
-These events usually take place on weekend dates between February and April, offering a more detailed insight into your course and giving you another opportunity to explore the campus.
-If you’re moving into halls you’ll also be able to revisit the accommodation we have on offer, and all of our support teams including financial guidance and the employability team will be on hand to answer your questions.
+You will be invited to attend one of our Applicant Visit Days after you have made an application to us.
+These events, which we call Discovery Days, usually take place on weekends between February and April and are perfect for getting more detail on your course and our campus.
+If you intend to move into halls when you start university with us then make sure you visit our example bedroom.
+A full view of all of our accommodation types can be found on our accommodation pages.
+All of our support teams including Financial Guidance and the Employability Team will be on hand to answer any questions you may have.